Explanation of programs/events/etc.

 Expenses (Things the PTA spends money on):

 Classroom funds: The PTA gives a certain amount of money to each teacher to spend on their classroom.
 Some teachers use this for supplies for the kids (think art supplies or fun projects), some use it for field trips, and some on books/games/classroom posters (100's tables, ABC posters, Periodic table, etc.).
 The PTA doesn't limit what they spend this money on, so each teacher can choose what's most appropriate.
 This makes it a bit easier to help our kids without the red tape that often ties up money from the district.
-Also, these funds are available all year until the teacher has used their allotted amount.
+Also, these funds are available all year until the teacher has used their allotted amount, unlike district funds which must be submitted by a certain deadline that is a couple months before school ends.

 Library funds: The library has class funds just like each classroom does.